Existing wholesale customers login here. If you are a new customer please register hereRegister here

 Steeped in history and culture, the town has an international reputation as a leading antiques centre with over 30 antique shops dotted in and around the town, a bustling high street of independent stores and several popular visitor attractions.
 The National Trust Petworth House is located in the town centre and Petworth Park is the perfect place to relax and spend the day with a lovely picnic from The Hungry Guest on a sunny day.

 The town itself is extremely easy to find and very accessible, being on the crossroads of two main A-roads, the A272 and A285.
 On arrival in Petworth follow the signs on the one-way system for the car park.
-There’s only one main car park in the town but it’s extremely cheap to park (usually free or at most £1.20 for the day).
+There’s one main car park in the town and it’s extremely cheap to park (usually free or at most £2.00 for the day).

 For further information on Petworth visit www.discoverpetworth.org